buffer51/android-gfortran/README.md

 ## Procedure

-The whole process has become fairly easy, thanks to the new Python building scripts Google added in NDK r11c.
+The whole process has become fairly easy, thanks to the new Python building scripts.
 A few modifications are still required, and the building process takes time.

 ### Goals & environment

-This tutorial aims at building the **GNU toolchain 4.9** with **Android NDK r11c**.
+This tutorial aims at building the **GNU toolchain 4.9** with **Android NDK r12b**.
 It has been tested on Linux x86_64, but I expect that it should work with small changes on other systems supported by the NDK.